 Where appropriate and reasonable, adjustments may be made to routines within the curriculum to ensure all pupils can meet behavioural expectations in the curriculum.

-6.1 Mobile phones
+6.1 Mobile phones and Photographic devices

 Staff and visitors' use of mobile phones is addressed in other policies (e-Safety, staff and Volunteer Code of Conduct).